NHS primary care trust

 The solution

-Working with all the practice medicine managers from across the PCT to strengthen the support network by:
+DevelopChange has worked with all the Practice Medicine Managers and Practice Support Pharmacists from across the PCT to strengthen the support network by:

 - exploring in depth the group dynamics in team workshops